sean-bam/Tnacity/README.md

 This repository hosts the code to identify boundaries of Tn7-like tranpsosons, as described in [Benler et al. 2021](https://doi.org/10.1101/2021.08.23.457393).
-The source data can be obtained on the [NCBI FTP](https://ftp.ncbi.nih.gov/pub/yutinn/benler_2021/Tn7/source_data/).
+The source data for that paper can be obtained on the [NCBI FTP](https://ftp.ncbi.nih.gov/pub/yutinn/benler_2021/Tn7/source_data/).

 # Installation